 There are many people who will tell you that ATLiens is the greatest southern rap record of all time, and they’re probably right.
 ATLiens was the album that brought legitimacy to the South, not by selling a bunch of copies or yielding hit singles (although the record did indeed do that) but because it painted a vivid picture of life in the south while offering a strain of Afrofuturistic, country-fried psych-hop that was quite unlike anything else out there.
 ATLiens was a deconstruction of what hip-hop could be, from the bubbles that runs through “13th Floor” or Andre 3000’s hook on “Millennium,” which merely consisted of mumbles.
 Meanwhile, both Big Boi and Andre 3000 had expanded their rhyme palates from the slick talk of their classic debut Southernplayalisticcadillacmuzik, and were now men of the world.
 Big was the technician, his basso profundo and dense rhymes revealing him as a talent who could rap circles around the New York rappers the group had been compared unfavorably to.
 And Andre 3000 had begun his ascent to a whole nother plane of existence, swearing off drugs and alcohol while exploring philosophy and spirituality.
 “Let me hold it down, because they shut you down when you speak from your heart,” he rapped on “Babylon,” cementing the central duality that made OutKast so great: he and Big were the player and the poet, the Atlantan and the alien.
 ATLiens is at its core a record about being abandoned by society, creating something new with whatever flotsam and jetsam has been left around you.

-You can sign up here to get a copy of OutKast’s debut LP, ‘Southernplayalisticadillacmuzik,’ available in its entirety on vinyl for the first time ever.
+You can sign up here to get a copy of 'ATLiens,' our August Hip-Hop Record of the Month.